petermlm/RiftChat/README.md

 ## With Docker

-Go into the docker directory and execute the `build.sh` script.
-This will build two images, one for the server and another for the client.
+There are two containers, for the server and for the client.
+Simply build them:

-Then run the server with `run_server.sh` and a client with `run_client.sh`.
-The client script receives an argument that is appended to the name of the container.
-So running:

-    ./run_client.sh c1

-will make a container with the name:

-    rift-chat-client-c1
+    docker-compose build

+Containers can be started now.
+For the server simply do `up`, for clients, `run` should be used:

+    docker-compose up server
+    docker-compose run --rm client

+Several clients can be started.

 ## Without docker

-You will need Python3 for both client and server.
-For the client you will also need urwid as specified in the requirements.client.txt file.
+For the server, only Python 3 is needed.
+For the client, urwid is needed, as specified in the requirements.client.txt file.
+It is recommended that a virtual environment is create for it.

 Usage of server is:

-    server.py
+    python src/server.py
-    server.py -d [ start | stop | restart ]
+    python src/server.py -d [ start | stop | restart ]

-The second way to execute will use riftChat server as a daemon.
+The first way will simply start the server, the second way to execute will use riftChat server as a daemon.

 Client is just

-    client.py
+    python src/client.py

 # RiftChat Protocol